gui-lizarza/image-deblurring-neural-nets/README.md

 The SSIM index was used to measure the similarity between the restoratios achieved and the original images without degradation.
 The SSIM index is contained in the interval [-1, 1] and returns 1 when both images are identical.
 This index takes in account characteriscs from the human visual system (see https://ece.uwaterloo.ca/~z70wang/publications/ssim.pdf).

 #### Tensorflow version: 2.0.0

+##### These notebooks were made for an undergraduate research project concerning "Image restoration with machine learning techniques".
+The file RelatorioFinal.pdf is the report (in portuguese) of such project.
+This research was made with support from Universidade de São Paulo (USP) and Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP).